awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-athena.md

 After the first flow logs are delivered to your S3 bucket, you can integrate with Athena by generating a CloudFormation template and using the template to create a stack\.

 **Requirements**
-+ You must select a Region that supports AWS Lambda and Amazon Athena\.
++ The selected Region must support AWS Lambda and Amazon Athena\.
 + The Amazon S3 buckets must be in the selected Region\.
++ The log record format for the flow log must include the fields used by the specific predefined queries that you'd like to run\.

 **To generate the template using the console**